 Born in the North West of England during late 1957, I soon followed in my father's footsteps as a keen photographer and in the spring of 1971 became the proud owner of my first Canon camera, an AT-1 35mm SLR (Single Lens Reflex).

-As a photographer I had a desire to shoot only one subject: Aviation and at the age of 15 quickly learned darkroom skills allowing me to sell Black & White photographs to fellow aviation enthusiasts at Manchester's Ringway Airport making enough money to fund my photographic progression.
+As a photographer I had a desire to shoot only one subject: Aviation.
+At the age of 15 I quickly learned darkroom skills allowing me to sell Black & White photographs to fellow aviation enthusiasts at Manchester's Ringway Airport making enough money to fund my photographic progression.

-In 1991 I was also awarded a Licentiateship (LBIPP) with the British Institute of Professional Photography.
-April 2004 saw me achieve an upgrade to Associateship (ARPS) with the RPS and in 2006 became a regional photographic judge with Western Counties Photographic Federation (WCPF).
-August 2012 I was my biggest achievement with the award of Associateship (Aviation - Applied & Technical) with the BIPP.
-Finally 2011 also saw me turn full time professional as a Wedding photographer.
+In 1991 I was also awarded a Licentiateship (LBIPP) with the British Institute of Professional Photography (BIPP).
+April 2004 saw me achieve an upgrade to Associateship (ARPS) with the RPS and in 2006 I became a regional photographic judge with Western Counties Photographic Federation (WCPF).

-Please now take time to view a selection of my images ...
-HERE all thanks to Canon Inc.
+Please now take a little time to view a selection of my images ... all thanks to Canon Inc.